grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachine.md

               description: 'The health status for the VM.',
               properties: {
                 status: {
+                  readOnly: true,
+                  description: 'The health status information for the VM.',
                   properties: {
                     code: { type: 'string', description: 'The status code.' },
                     level: {